 How Resolution works

-Resolution enables veterans with limited resources to have rapid, effective and local treatment.
+PTSD Resolution enables veterans with limited resources to have rapid, effective and local help.

 The aim is to reduce trauma symptoms and help with re-adjustment to normal life.
 This involves a number of therapy sessions on a one-to-one, out-patient basis.
 It depends on the case, but on average it takes five sessions to reach an agreed end of therapy.